 • address psychological issues that contribute to and result from chronic pain;

-• extending the time of foreplay can optimize desire and vaginal lubrication ;
+• extending the time of foreplay can help optimize desire and vaginal lubrication ;

 • quickly treat vaginal or urinary inflammations/infections;

-• avoid sexual intercourse in the event of damage to the genital area.
+• avoid sexual intercourse if there are lesions in the genital area.
 Treat these;

 • consult a psychologist or psychiatrist in the event of post-traumatic psychogenic dyspareunia (history of sexual abuse, intense pain during childbirth, etc.) or vaginismus;

-• avoid the use of latex (or other allergens) in case of allergy;
+• avoid the use of latex (or other allergens) if allergic;

 • treat chronic stress (yoga, relaxation, meditation, hypnosis, sophrology, etc.);